zahra-teb/ML-Projects/README.md

 # ML-Projects
-Some of mu ML course projects.
+Some of my ML course projects.